 - A. Students are responsible for learning the content of any course of study for which they are enrolled, but they shall be free to take reasoned exception to the data or views offered in any course and to reserve judgment about matters of opinion. - B. Students shall have protection against prejudiced or capricious academic evaluation through the publication of clear course objectives and evaluation policies and methods. - C. The process of redress of grievances is: - a.
 The student should first consult the faculty member involved. - b.
-If the student remains unsatisfied, he/she may approach the department chairperson, who will set up a hearing between the faculty member and the student. - c.
-If still unsatisfied, the student may approach the division chair, when applicable. - d.
-If the problem remains, the student should consult the Academic Dean for the program.
+If the student remains unsatisfied, he/she may approach the Program Director, who will set up a hearing between the faculty member and the student. - c.
+If still unsatisfied, the student may approach the Associate Dean of Academic and Student Success. - d.
+If the problem remains, the student should consult the Executive Dean.